viralhysteria/Psychoacademia/readme.md

 ### so, what's the point of this repo exactly?
 curated list; i've read all these papers.
 why read 5,000 papers when you could just read 500 of them instead?
-a lot of papers can't be "enjoyed" by the non-researcher,
-a lot of these are a bit on the digsetable side.

 ### stylized mirror (bit of a hobby/practice thing, ignore any weird design choices): https://remarkable-cheesecake-2a1b3a.netlify.app/